luwol03/react-touchbar-electron/README.md

 # React TouchBar Electron

+## THIS IS A FORK OF THE ORIGINAL PROJECT FROM [patrikholcak](https://github.com/patrikholcak/react-touchbar-electron) AS [patrikholcak/react-touchbar-electron#71](https://github.com/patrikholcak/react-touchbar-electron/pull/72) IS NOT MERGED BECAUSE HE DIDN'T RESPOND.

 Define custom TouchBar layouts in your React components and have it automatically set on component mount.
 Easily map events, directly update state and dispatch actions.

 > _Note:_ `<Popover>` and `<Group>` are broken in Electron 11.
 See this issue for reference https://github.com/electron/electron/issues/26761